geraldosiqueira/ClassicFluidSimulation/README.md

 G(x) is the radial distribution function
 L, Lx and Ly are the size parameters (1D and 2D)
 N is the ammount of particles
-σ is the radius os teh particles
+σ is the radius os the particles